UC-Davis-molecular-computing/gpac/README.md

 ![](images/rps-a-c.png)

 ### Getting trajectory data of ODEs
-If you want the data itself from the ODE numerical integration (without plotting it), you can call `gpac.integrate_odes` (replace the call to `plot` above with the following code).
+If you want the data itself from the ODE numerical integration (without plotting it), you can call `integrate_odes` (replace the call to `plot` above with the following code).

 ```python
 t_eval = np.linspace(0, 1, 5)